 The milestones require that tactics are implemented by March 31, 2019.
 Can you provide clarity as to whether you intend to have us fully implement the strategies we select by the end of the next quarter?

-- Think of it in this way – by March 31, 2019 you have begun implementing selected strategy(ies) for identified populations by completed the tactics listed below the strategy.
+- Think of it in this way – by March 31, 2019 you must have begun implementing selected strategy(ies) for identified populations by completed the tactics listed below the strategy.

 - Everything in the change plan describes what we and partners are working toward.
 We will be tracking progress toward the changes.
 Hardly any of the tactics are a ‘toggle’, most are a process.